EnergAIze/EnergAIze/README.md

 #### Frontend deployment
 - [Follow React Frontend Readme](/Frontend/Readme.md)

-### live-demo
+### Live Demo
-Due to resource constrains we could not deploy our application for public access.
+Due to resource constraints we could not deploy our application for public access.
 However, above steps can be used to do a local setup.

 ### Authors